neerajasridhar1992/helloworldflask/README.md

   - Use a Secrets Manager:** To securely manage sensitive information like database credentials, I would integrate a secrets manager such as HashiCorp Vault or Google Secret Manager.
 This would ensure that secrets are encrypted and managed according to best practices.
   - Implement Prometheus Server and Grafana:** To be able to visualize the Application metrics.
   - Implement Scaling through HPA
+  - As the application scales, and needs to cater to growth and features, it makes sense to utilize helm to define the templates required for the k8s administration.
+A Build tool such as Buildkite could be used to run builds, tests, and update the application.
+In short, we could use a combination of make and Dockerfile to build the application everytime a change is pushed to the repo, and this change is in the form of a PR, we could integrate the Build tool using webhooks, and write the relevant templates that build, test and upgrade the helm charts of the application's k8s workloads.
+Furutistically, if we would want to further automate changes in a secure way, we could adopt GitOps and enable CI/CD using tools such as Harness and ArgoCD.